Instrumental Variable Regression via Kernel Maximum Moment Loss: Abstract

 \section{Abstract}

-We propose a simple framework for nonlinear instrumental variable (IV) regression based on a kernelized conditional moment restriction (CMR) known as a maximum moment restriction (MMR).
-The MMR is formulated by maximizing the interaction between the residual and the instruments belonging to a unit ball in a reproducing kernel Hilbert space (RKHS).
-The MMR allows us to reformulate the IV regression as a single-step empirical risk minimization problem, where the risk depends on the reproducing kernel on the instrument and can be estimated by a U-statistic or V-statistic.
-This simplification not only eases the proofs of consistency and asymptotic normality in both parametric and non-parametric settings, but also results in easy-to-use algorithms with an efficient hyper-parameter selection procedure.
-We demonstrate the advantages of our framework over existing ones using experiments on both synthetic and real-world data.
+{We investigate a simple objective for nonlinear instrumental variable (IV) regression based on a kernelized conditional moment restriction (CMR) known as a maximum moment restriction (MMR).
+The MMR objective is formulated by maximizing the interaction between the residual and the instruments belonging to a unit ball in a reproducing kernel Hilbert space (RKHS).
+First, it allows us to simplify the IV regression as an empirical risk minimization problem, where the risk functional depends on the reproducing kernel on the instrument and can be estimated by a U-statistic or V-statistic.
+Second, based on this simplification, we are able to provide the consistency and asymptotic normality results in both parametric and nonparametric settings.
+Lastly, we provide easy-to-use IV regression algorithms with an efficient hyper-parameter selection procedure.
+We demonstrate the effectiveness of our algorithms using experiments on both synthetic and real-world data.}